minvws/nl-kat-mula/docs/design.md

 A priority queue is used, in as such, that it allows us to determine what jobs should be checked first, or more regularly.
-Because of the use of a priority queue we can differentiate between jobs that are to be executed first.
-E.g. job's created by the user get precedence over jobs that are created by the internal rescheduling processes within the scheduler.
+Because of the use of a priority queue we can differentiate between jobs that are to be executed first, e.g. jobs created by the user get precedence over jobs that are created by the internal rescheduling processes within the scheduler.

 Calculations in order to determine the priority of a job is performed by logic